Yichangcs/evaluator/README.md

 # evaluator
 ## Introduction
 This is a tiny learning project for Rust language.
-A evaluator for a line of arithmetical expression is implemented in Rust which is inspired by Stroustrup's book “Programming-Principles and Practice Using C++”, chapter 6.
+A evaluator for a line of arithmetical expression is implemented in Rust which is inspired by Stroustrup's book “Programming-Principles and Practice Using C++”[1], chapter 6.
 ## evaluator structure
 This evaluator consists of a Tokenizer, a Parser based on a grammar tree as below.